 "Wherever you go,

 Because, until we reveal it, we have no choice but to keep playing it out.

 So what do you do with a core theme?

-The most important step is to simply identify it.
+The most important thing to do with a core theme is simply to identify it.

-Once you identify what your core theme is, you can see how it shows up in your life over and over again, albeit in different iterations.
+Once you identify what your core theme is, you can see how it shows up in your life over and over again.